Storytelling to break gender stereotypes

 2017, Mumbai, India

-With the vision of breaking gender stereotypes, The Irrelevant Project aims to construct an egalitarian world for the coming generation through storytelling and gender-sensitization workshops for children.
+The Irrelevant Project aims to construct an egalitarian world for the coming generation through storytelling and gender-sensitization workshops for children.

 I was assigned a story that merged elements of caste/class/religion with the theme of dreams.
 The end product is a fully illustrated picture book that uses subtle cues to encourage the child reader to challenge the status quo.